Alfred Corn: Early life

 Alfred Corn was born in Bainbridge, Georgia in 1943 and raised in Valdosta, Georgia.

 Corn graduated from Emory University in 1965 with a B.A. in French literature and then earned an M.A. in French literature at Columbia University in 1967.

 During the years 1967-1968 he traveled to Paris on a Fulbright Scholarship with his wife Ann Jones, whom he met three years earlier in France during a summer study program.

-After he and Ann Jones divorced, he was partnered with the architect Walter Brown in the years 1971–1976 and then with J.D.
+After he and Jones divorced, he was partnered with the architect Walter Brown from 1971 to 1976, and then with J.D.
 McClatchy from 1977 until 1989.

 Career

-His first book of poems, All Roads at Once, appeared in 1976, followed by A Call in the Midst of the Crowd (1978), The Various Light (1980), Notes from a Child of Paradise (1984), The West Door (1988), Autobiographies (1992).
-His seventh book of poems, titled Present, appeared in 1997, along with a novel titled Part of His Story., and a study of prosody, The Poem’s Heartbeat (Story Line Press, 1997; Copper Canyon Press, 2008).
-Stake: Selected Poems, 1972–1992, appeared in 1999, followed by Contradictions in 2002.
+Corn's first book of poems, All Roads at Once, appeared in 1976, followed by A Call in the Midst of the Crowd (1978), The Various Light (1980), Notes from a Child of Paradise (1984), The West Door (1988), and Autobiographies (1992).
+His seventh book of poems, titled Present, appeared in 1997, along with a novel titled Part of His Story, and a study of prosody, The Poem’s Heartbeat (Story Line Press, 1997; Copper Canyon Press, 2008).
+Stake: Selected Poems, 1972–1992 appeared in 1999, followed by Contradictions in 2002.
 He has also published a collection of critical essays titled The Metamorphoses of Metaphor (1988) and a work of art criticism, Aaron Rose Photographs (Abrams Books, 2001).
 In January 2013, Tables, a volume of poems, was published by Press53.
 In April 2014, Unions, a volume of poems, was published by Barrow Street Press.
 In December 2014, Miranda's Book, a novel, was published by Eyewear Publishing in London, United Kingdom.
+A second selected poems volume appeared in 2022, titled The Returns: Collected Poems.

 Corn was awarded the 1982 Levinson Prize by Poetry Magazine.

-Corn received an Award in Literature from the Academy of Arts and Letters in 1983 and a Guggenheim Fellowship in 1986.
+He received an Award in Literature from the Academy of Arts and Letters in 1983 and a Guggenheim Fellowship in 1986.
 In 1987, he was awarded a Fellowship of the Academy of American Poets.

 Additional fellowships and prizes awarded for his poetry include the National Endowment for the Arts and a residency at The Bellagio Center for the Rockefeller Foundation.